cap-js/docs/java/observability.md

     </dependency>
     ```

-3) Configure your application to enable the Open Telemetry Java Agent by adding or adapt the `JBP_CONFIG_JAVA_OPTS` parameter in your deployment descriptor (e.g. _mta.yaml_).
+3) Configure your application to enable the Open Telemetry Java Agent by adding or adapting the `JBP_CONFIG_JAVA_OPTS` parameter in your deployment descriptor, for example, _mta.yaml_:

    ```yaml
    - name: <srv-module>